Beginning with Apache Spark version 2.3, Apache Arrow will be a supported

 As of the merging of SPARK-13534, the use of Arrow when calling

-needs to be enabled by setting the SQLConf “spark.sql.execution.arrow.enable” to
+needs to be enabled by setting the SQLConf “spark.sql.execution.arrow.enabled” to

 “true”.
 Let’s look at a simple usage example.